cossacklabs/acra/README.md

 [AcraCensor Demo](https://github.com/cossacklabs/acra-censor-demo) is an example project that illustrates how to use [AcraCensor](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall) as SQL firewall to prevent SQL injections.
 The target application is a well-known vulnerable web application [OWASP Mutillidae 2](https://github.com/webpwnized/mutillidae).

-The demo project has a Docker compose file that runs the following web infrastructure:
+The demo project has a Docker-compose file that runs the following web infrastructure:

 - OWASP Mutillidae web application,
 - Acra encryption suite.